James Anderson. In memorandum of Edan John Barnett

 Then, made his way back into the city, pigeons crowding in the streets, people in suits, walking.
 He looked up at and saw a clock-tower, saw that it was 4.30, and so, he made his way back to the church, and was confronted by a line-up of people.

 Old men in brown suits, younger men in jeans and trainers.
-He stood behind them and waited in the hot sun, saw that a woman stood at the front of the line with a clip-board.
-At five-o-clock sharp, she began admitting people, and he looked behind him and saw that the line-up had grown to down the street, then realised that not everyone was going to be allowed in, that they only took in a certain amount of people.
+He stood behind them and waited in the hot sun, saw that a woman stood at the front of the line with a clipboard.
+At five-o-clock sharp, she began admitting people, and he looked behind him and saw that the line-up had grown to down the street, then realized that not everyone was going to be allowed in, that they only took in a certain amount of people.
 The woman at the front of the line, slowly began admitting people, and, as it drew closer, he hoped that he was going to be allowed in, then breathed a sigh of relief when it came to his turn.

-The woman looked down at him and studied him and he looked up at her and she nodded and he walked back into the church and was ushered into another room where there were beds stacked up on top of each other.
+The woman looked down at him and studied him and he looked up at her and she nodded, and he walked back into the church and was ushered into another room where there were beds stacked up on top of each other.
 The light coming down into the room in a white prism.
-He looked back at the woman and saw that she was a holy vessel and then she was gone and he wondered back out into the main hall.
+He looked back at the woman and saw that she was a holy vessel and then she was gone, and he wondered back out into the main hall.

 People sitting next to each other, shoulder to shoulder, sitting behind benches, looking like giant stooped sacks.
 The room murmuring with conversations.
-He found a spot and felt relief wash over him: here it was: a place to live.
+He found a spot and felt relief wash over him: here it was a place to live.

 People were getting up from their tables, then formed a line-up and he did the same.
 The smell of cooked vegetables and mincemeat, hot coffee.
 After a while, he came to the front of it, where there was food in metallic serveries.
 He looked at it and saw vast quantities of soup, vegetables, and mincemeat.
 A man in glasses and an apron looked at him and smiled, held a plate, and asked him if he’d like some and he said yes.
-The man made him a full plate and stood it on the counter and he put it on a plastic tray and moved along the line.
+The man made him a full plate and stood it on the counter, and he put it on a plastic tray and moved along the line.
 A woman asked him if he wanted coffee and bread and he said yes, then took the full tray and walked back to the tables where people were sitting and eating, squeezed in on one of the tables.
 He sat between two large men, then started eating and one of them looked down at him.

 ‘Look at this one, his eyes are bigger than his belly.’